sci-42ver/SICP_SDF/sicp_notes.md

   [See](https://introtcs.org/public/lec_08_uncomputability.html) or DMIA universal Turing machine.
   > One of the most significant results we showed for Boolean circuits (or equivalently, straight-line programs) is the notion of universality: there is a single circuit that can evaluate all other circuits
 - [tail recursion elimination (2nd paragraph and `function_tail_optimized`)](https://stackoverflow.com/a/1240613/21294350)
+- > And yet these three procedures exactly parallel the core procedures in a real Scheme interpreter:
+  ~~IMHO~~ "parallel" means "are similar to".
+## Week 6
+- > Don’t get the idea that DDP just means a two-dimensional table of operator and type names!
+  "table of operator and type" implies "Orthogonality of types and operators".
 ## Week 7
 There are 10 pages in `aboveline.pdf`, so same as SICP book I will only read the first sentence of each paragraph.
 For `aboveline.pdf` I will just focus on the concepts instead of how the lib `obj.scm` implements that (This is also implied by the pdf contents).